Kiplin Hall: Twenty-first century

-Following extensive renovation and refurbishment the property is now open to the public and represents an insight into almost four centuries of life in North Yorkshire.
+Following extensive renovation and refurbishment the property is now open to the public, and represents an insight into almost four centuries of life in North Yorkshire.

-A permanent exhibition charts the founding of Maryland by George Calvert and the lives of the families who lived in Kiplin Hall through the centuries.
+A permanent exhibition charts the founding of the American state of Maryland by George Calvert, and the lives of the families who lived in Kiplin Hall through the centuries.

 Historic records of Kiplin Hall and its families from the early 18th century to the 21st century are held at the North Yorkshire County Record Office in Northallerton and at Kiplin Hall.

 Kiplin Hall provides programmes that support the National Curriculum Attainment Targets in art, art and design, patterns/materials/buildings, geography, history, physical education and science.
 Specific programmes include Victorian Childhood, Portraits, Patterns and Materials, Nature Detectives and the Second World War – How children lived (KS2 only).

 Collaboration

 In 1986 the University of Maryland, with funding from the state of Maryland, opened the University of Maryland Study Center at Kiplin Hall, established a resource "built out of what was originally a stable house and blacksmith’s shop."
 It is open for students in the School of Architecture, Planning and Preservation.

 Washington College in Maryland offers a three-week summer course in English Literature.
 Lectures are presented each morning and students participate in afternoon field excursions that include historic, literary, landscape and architectural sites of interest.
 Influential literary figures such as Wordsworth, Coleridge and Shelley found the area around Kiplin Hall inspiring to their works.

 The University of South Carolina has a summer course (Hist 786) in England to "provide comparisons with U.S. theory and practice in archives administration, museum management, and historic preservation.
 It offers behind-the-scenes tours of museums and historic sites, as well as meetings with curators, archivists, administrators, and government officials to discuss the practice of public history in the UK."
-This includes Kiplin Hall.
+This includes a field school at Kiplin Hall.